undabot/json-api-symfony/README.md

 }
 ```

-So we have read model which have properties that reflect wanted response.
-Each property has annotation that states is it relation or attribute.
-Relations also have name and type value inside ToOne and ToMany relationship.
-Name value is one that we want to show in response (in our example `"relationships": {"author": {"links":` author is name we want to show as primary key for this to one relation).
-Type value is resource type of relation which we're referring to.
-Also, there is a nullable property which can be added if relation is nullable (which is bool value inside relation annotation e.g. `nullable=true` which will be like this in our example `@ToOne(name="author", type="authors", nullable=true)`).
-Don't forget to null safe typehint your property if you add nullable as true (e.g. `public readonly ?string $authorId`).
+Same as in create and/or update model, read model consists of properties with annotations.
+Each property has annotation that states whether is it a relation or attribute.

-Other part of this class is static method `fromSomething` which will be used when creating this read model.
-We often use `fromEntity`, `fromValueObject` or `fromAggregate`.
-We fetch data from database, get entity and work with that entity through our application until last part when we need to return it.
-Then we pass it to this lib in order to create proper read model.
-In this example we assume that we have `title` method on article entity which have `__toString` method, same as id.
+Another part of this class is the static method `fromSomething` used when creating the read model.
+As previously mentioned, we often use `fromEntity` naming.
+In addition, we often use other namings for this method, such as `fromValueObject` or `fromAggregate`.
+The data flow that we usually use is similar to this:
+1. We fetch data from the database as an entity and work with that entity through our application.
+2. We use the entity until the moment in which we need to return the response.
+3. At that moment, we pass the entity to this library to create a proper read model.

+_In this example, we assume that there is a `title` method on the article entity which have `__toString` method, same as id.
 Also, we assume that this is Doctrine entity which have `author` method which is `Author` entity and `comments` method which is `Doctrine Collection` of `Comment` objects.
-But this can be really any object from which you can construct given read model.
+But this can be any object from which you can construct a given read model._

-Notes:
- * namespaces for Article and Comment are just for demo purpose.
-You can place it wherever you want
- * we use readonly for properties because we don't want that value assigned during creation of the object is changed, but you don't need to do this
- * if using version of PHP prior 8.1 you can add `@psalm-immutable` annotation on the class in order to have readonly behaviour for properties
- * final class is used on the class because we don't want to extend read models, but if you need to extend it remove final declaration (although we recommend to have one read model per resource which only implements ApiModel and doesn't extend any other model).

-### Responder
+#### <a name='responder'></a>Responder

 Responder is a class that extends `\Undabot\SymfonyJsonApi\Http\Service\Responder\AbstractResponder\AbstractResponder` and will provide array of classes mapped to callable that will accept the class of an item you send to the Responder as a key, and a callable (annon. function, factory method reference, ...) that should convert that particular data object to an API model.
 So create a Responder class that extends `AbstractResponder` and implement `getMap()` method which will return array as described.